sahib/rmlint/docs/rmlint.1.rst

     Default is ``remove``.

   * *link*: Shortcut for ``-c sh:handler=clone,reflink,hardlink,symlink``.
     Use this if you are on a reflink-capable system.
+On ZFS, the clone handler will be skipped (as it's not supported), and reflink will be used instead.
   * *hardlink*: Shortcut for ``-c sh:handler=hardlink,symlink``.
     Use this if you want to hardlink files, but want to fallback for duplicates that lie on different devices.